 Joseph S. Nye, Jr.

-Dr. Nye originally joined the Harvard faculty in 1964, serving as director of the Center for International Affairs.
-In a 2008 poll of international relations scholars, he was rated the most influential scholar in the field on American foreign policy, and in 2011 Foreign Policy named him one of the top 100 global thinkers.
+In a recent survey of international relations scholars, he was ranked as the most influential scholar on American foreign policy, and in 2011, Foreign Policy named him one of the top 100 Global Thinkers.
+In 2014, Japan awarded him the Order of the Rising Sun.